 If you do not agree and say you wish to continue working as before your employer may decide to make you redundant.
 If you are dismissed in this way, you may qualify to bring a claim for unfair dismissal.
 Unless your employer can prove there was a genuine redundancy situation and that fair procedures were followed, this dismissal may be found to be unfair.

-If you are making a complaint to the Rights Commissioner Service or the Employment Appeals Tribunal you should do so within 6 months of the dispute or complaint occurring.
-You must use the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
-The time limit may be extended for up to a further 6 months, but only where there are exceptional circumstances which prevented the complaint being brought within the normal time limit.
+If you are making a complaint to the Workplace Relations Commission, you should do so within 6 months of the dispute or complaint occurring.
+You must use the online complaint form available on workplacerelations.ie.
+The time limit may be extended for up to a further 6 months, but only where there are reasonable circumstances which prevented the complaint being brought within the normal time limit.

 Opening Hours: Mon. to Fri.
 9.30am to 5pm